iJustinn/Totonto_Reported_Crimes/README.md

 -   `scripts`: R code used for data simulation, downloading, analysis, and visualization

--   `llm`: multiple conversation records with Chat GPT to assist building this project
+-   `llm`: records of multiple conversations with Chat GPT that assisted in building this project

 ## Large Language Model(LLM) usage statement